Idaho’s Wild and Scenic Main Salmon River

-Known as the “River of No Return” by early explorers the Salmon is a big mountain river.
-It has big water with spring flows rivaling that of Colorado’s Grand Canyon and big, fun, roller coaster style rapids; a big, incredibly beautiful, river corridor set in a massive wilderness with peaks rising over a mile above the river; huge sandy beaches shaded by towering pine and fir trees ; big side creeks full of trout – creeks that would be called rivers in many parts of the world; a long history full of big personalities, characters, and stories; a ton of wild life including Big Horn Sheep, Black Bear, and Bald Eagle; and most importantly it offers a big authentic wilderness experience.
+Known as the “River of No Return” by early explorers, the Salmon is a big mountain river.
+It has big water with spring flows rivaling that of Colorado’s Grand Canyon and big, fun, roller coaster style rapids.
+Marvel at the big, incredibly beautiful river corridor set in a massive wilderness with peaks rising over a mile above the river!
+Relax on the huge sandy beaches, shaded by towering pine and fir trees.
+The tributary creeks are full of trout and would be considered rivers in many parts of the world.
+Learn of the long history full of big personalities, characters, and stories.
+There is also a ton of wild life including Big Horn Sheep, Black Bear, and Bald Eagle.
+All of which, and most importantly, gives you the big, authentic wilderness experience.

 Despite its size, history, remoteness, and early nickname the Main Salmon River is incredibly friendly and comfortable.
 It features warm summer days lasting until nearly 10 in the evening, cool nights perfect for sleeping under the stars, water perfect for swimming, natural hot springs to soak in, perhaps the best beach camping anywhere, world-class trout fishing, a ton of hiking, and whitewater that is exciting yet safe.
 People have said that it feels wild, untouched, and rugged but at the same time comfortable, forgiving, and almost luxurious – a journey that combines a perfect beach vacation with the solitude and beauty of a vast wilderness and the excitement of a mountain whitewater river.